ether-camp/public/reputation.md

 Hack.ether.camp is going to be a verification center, which will be able to check if camp and camp owners are real people and they can get the rights to recognize the reviews.

 ## Known attacks
 There is a number of known attacks on reputational systems.
 For example, every user easily can change his displayable identity, create a number of sybils or give feedback not honestly.

 ### Whitewashing attack
 *Whitewashing* - An entity may acquire a new user and start over with the new reputation list.

 #### Preventing whitewashing
+In any online reputational system whitewashing will always be a problem.
+One of the approaches to prevent it is to require some proof of identity like verified phone number or social account.
+We are going to build a reputational system for a cryptocurrency community where anonymity is always highly preferable.
+Also, as it was seen from the second season of *hack.ether.camp* such identities can be easily buyed.
+We still can use a social account proof of identity as an additional way to show user as more trustful, but it can't be the main way.
+Another approach to prevent whitewashing and to force users to stay on their primary account is to make the reputation valuable and hard to acquire.
+As been shown above in [Transitive trust systems](https://github.com/ether-camp/public/blob/master/reputation.md#prisoners-dilemma-and-transitive-trust-systems) section, users will tend to consider their reputation valuable in a long-term environment.
+Also, [Karma growing curve](https://github.com/ether-camp/public/blob/master/reputation.md#karma-growing-curve) section describes why it's always harder to grow a new account instead of preserving already developed one.
+The last thing here is the point that every person who got a lot of karma was creating valuable content in the past usually.
+Even if at some point some user chooses to defect he already produced some value for the community and the harm of his maleficient behavior can be compensated by his content and honest ratings.

 ### Sybils attack
 Every user can create additional entities or hire some users who are not interested in platform development and creating quality content.